-Patriot hosta is a popular sport (mutation) of a plant that was (and is), itself quite popular: namely, 'Francee' hosta (not to be confused with 'Frances Williams').
+Patriot hosta is a popular sport (mutation) of a plant that was (and is), itself quite popular: Hosta 'Francee' (not to be confused with Hosta 'Frances Williams').
 The American Hosta Growers association puts out an award every year for the best plant of the year, and Patriot hosta scored the victory in 1997.

 But such differences matter to some gardeners.
 If you are going to begin a collection of hosta plants, you may want to grow both Patriot and Minuteman.
-Moreover, if you will be putting time and energy into keeping all of the different types straight in your mind, one can't emphasize enough the importance of buying plants that have labels and maintaining a close association between each plant and its corresponding label -- at least until you have exercised your identification muscles enough to wing it) can't be emphasized enough.
+Moreover, if you will be putting time and energy into keeping all of the different types of hosta straight in your collection, proper plant labeling becomes critical.
+The importance of buying plants that have labels and of maintaining a close association between each plant and its corresponding label (at least until you have exercised your identification muscles enough to wing it) can't be emphasized enough.

 Veteran collectors will tell you how frustrating it is to realize, after the fact, that you really do not have a precise identification on a variety that you have been growing for years.
 Making sure the plant that you are buying has a label (and that the seller is a reputable source) is step one, at least.
 Step two is keeping track of that label during the process of bringing the plant home and transplanting it into your landscaping.
 Step three is securing a label such that it will remain as firmly rooted in the soil over the years as your plant is.

-The importance of fastidiousness in labeling must be emphasized because it is notoriously difficult to identify many of the varieties of this genus.
+The importance of being fussy about labeling must be emphasized because it is notoriously difficult to identify many of the varieties of this genus.
 There are just too many varieties that resemble each other too closely.
 'Minuteman' and 'Patriot' hosta provide just one of the many instances of this fact.